CelestialSimulations/Relative-Sizes-of-Planets/README.md

 git submodule init
 git submodule update
 ```
-After a few seconds, the folder should be ready!
-Open up Atom (you can just search for it on the computer),
-and drag your folder to the Atom application.
+After a few seconds, a folder named Relative-Sizes-of-Planets should appear within the Documents folder!
+Open up Atom (you can just search for it on the computer) using spotlight, can drag your folder to the Atom application.
 You should see all of the code.

 ### Downloading